BhavyaT-135/Playing-With-CSS-Trial/README.md

 **Cryptocurrency** - A cryptocurrency, crypto-currency, or crypto is a digital currency designed to work as a medium of exchange through a computer network that is not reliant on any central authority, such as a government or bank, to uphold or maintain it.

+**NFT** - A non-fungible token is a unique digital identifier that cannot be copied, substituted, or subdivided, that is recorded in a blockchain, and that is used to certify ownership and authenticity.

 ### Advantages of CSS :
 - Easier to maintain and update.
 - Greater consistency in design.